Tuesday, January 20, 2026

 Roone Arledge and Reese Schonfeld served as masterminds in bringing newsroom-as-set trends to the world through ABC News and CNN.

-For the 1990 midterm elections, the CBS Evening News introduced the newsroom-as-set trend, which became permanent during the Gulf War and was revamped in 1996 by BDI.
+For the 1990 midterm elections, the CBS Evening News moved the newsroom from the centreprece to behind anchors, becoming permanent during the Gulf War and was revamped in 1996 by BDI.

 Plus, the BDI-designed newsroom-as-set trend for the CBS Evening News was similar to CNN.